How to Lower Cholesterol

 If your doctor has tested your cholesterol level and told you it is high they will mean the Low Density (LDL) cholesterol level is too high.
 The doctor will not be referring to your High Density (HDL) cholesterol level.
 Alternatively, you may have done the test at home, using a cholesterol testing kit, and discovered the problem.
 The important thing is not how the problem was brought to light, it is how you deal with it and, considering the possible implications (heart attack, stroke), this should be dealt with as quickly and efficiently as possible.

 If the doctor is sufficiently worried he or she may prescribe statin drugs, but many people are reluctant to live with the side effects statins can sometimes cause.
-So they often seek statin alternatives such as Lowerol, that can naturally lower cholesterol levels without side effects.
+So they often seek statin alternatives that can naturally lower cholesterol levels without side effects.

-Statins and supplements such as Lowerol may be seen as a quick fix solution, but in the long run improving dietary habits is one of the best ways to lower cholesterol and protect the long-term health.
+Statins and supplements may be seen as a quick fix solution, but in the long run improving dietary habits is one of the best ways to lower cholesterol and protect the long-term health.

 The 2010 Dietary Guidelines state:

 Making a change from butter or margarine, to olive oil, can dramatically reduce the amount of cholesterol consumed each day.
 Yoghurt is better than cream, grilling or steaming is healthier than frying, and low fat milk is definitely the way to go.